Wolfie011/Wolfie011/README.md

 - 👋 Hi, I’m @Wolfie011
-- 👀 I’m interested in JavaScript
+- 👀 I’m interested in JavaScript/Java and C#
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning GameDev
-- 💞️ I’m looking to collaborate on prety much anything
+- 💞️ I’m looking to collaborate prety much anything
 - 📫 How to reach me : Discord at miszka#5373

 <!---